syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/foreign-key-column.md

 {% previewsample "page.domainurl/code-snippet/grid/foreign-key-cs1remote" %}
 {% endif %}

-Foreign key column can be enabled by using [`column.dataSource`](../../api/grid/column/#datasource), [`column.foreignKeyField`](../api/grid/column/#foreignkeyfield) and [`column.foreignKeyValue`](../../api/grid/column/#foreignkeyvalue) properties.

-* [`column.dataSource`](../../api/grid/column/#datasource) - Defines the foreign data.
-* [`column.foreignKeyField`](../../api/grid/column/#foreignkeyfield) - Defines the mapping column name to the foreign data.
-* [`column.foreignKeyValue`](../../api/grid/column/#foreignkeyvalue) - Defines the display field from the foreign data.

-In the following example, **Employee Name** is a foreign column which shows **FirstName** column from foreign data.

-{% if page.publishingplatform == "typescript" %}

- {% tabs %}
-{% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/grid/foreign-key-cs1/index.ts %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/foreign-key-cs1/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/foreign-key-cs1" %}

-{% elsif page.publishingplatform == "javascript" %}

-{% tabs %}
-{% highlight js tabtitle="index.js" %}
-{% include code-snippet/grid/foreign-key-cs1/index.js %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/foreign-key-cs1/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/foreign-key-cs1" %}
-{% endif %}

-> * For remote data, the sorting and grouping is done based on [`column.foreignKeyField`](../../api/grid/column/#foreignkeyfield) instead of [`column.foreignKeyValue`](../../api/grid/column/#foreignkeyvalue).
+> * For remote data, the sorting and grouping is done based on [column.foreignKeyField](../../api/grid/column/#foreignkeyfield) instead of [column.foreignKeyValue](../../api/grid/column/#foreignkeyvalue).

 ## Use edit template in foreignkey column

-BThe Syncfusion Grid provides support for using an edit template in a foreign key column.
+The Syncfusion Grid provides support for using an edit template in a foreign key column.
 By default, a dropdown component is used for editing foreign key column.
 However, you can render a different component for editing by using the [column.edit](https://ej2.syncfusion.com/javascript/documentation/api/grid/column/#edit) property.
 Here's an example that demonstrates how to use an edit template in a foreign key column:

 In this example, an [AutoComplete](https://ej2.syncfusion.com/javascript/demos/#/bootstrap5/auto-complete/default) component is rendered as the edit template for the **"EmployeeID"** foreign key column.
 The [dataSource](../../api/auto-complete/#datasource) property of the AutoComplete component is set to the employees data, and the fields property is configured to display the **"FirstName"** field as the value.